gvwilson/sensibleadventures/coriandel/coriandel.md

 A year to the day, we returned to Coriandel.
 I was in his coronation parade, the royal mount I had dreamed of being.
-I had gilt tassels in my mane, and a fine bronze chain around my neck to let the world know that I was a person, not some dumb beast, and I would have given the world to be anywhere else.
+I had gilt tassels in my mane and a fine bronze chain around my neck to show that I was a person, not some dumb beast, and I would have given the world to be anywhere else.

 The whole city turned out to cheer.
 They always cheer when someone new takes the throne.
-I sometimes wonder how that makes the person who is stepping down feel.
+They never think how it makes the person who is leaving it feel.

 I was three paces behind him and a pace to his left when his aunt fastened the royal collar around his neck.
-It looked like square plates of plain iron, hinged to be flexible and lined on the inner side with silk.
+It looked like square plates of plain iron, hinged to be flexible and lined on the inner side with plain white cotton.
 Eighteen years she had worn it.
 Eighteen years of unrelenting duty, of the collar whispering in her ear night and day, of never really trusting another human being.
-It was no wonder she burst into tears when she took it off.
+It was no wonder she wept when she took it off.

 Oro did not weep when she hung it round his neck.
 Some do, but not him.
 He stood straight and proud like always, but the look on his face...
 The spell that keeps the emirs of Coriandel honest was forged in the time of the Pilots.
-They were not people, and their magic was not made to be gentle.
+They were not people, and even the dregs of their magic is hard for mere people to bear.

 His aunt and uncle bowed to him.
 Silk and linen rustled as the nobles and ambassadors and what-not behind them followed suit.
-As he settled himself on the throne, his aunt turned and left the room with her husbands on either side of her, three people suddenly unneeded by the city they had served.
+As he settled himself on the throne, his aunt turned and left the room with her husbands on either side of her, three people suddenly unneeded by the city they had served for so long.

 He dealt with important matters first.
-He confirmed his aunt her ministers in their posts, ordered the palace thieves to take a vacation, declared a one-month holiday on market gate fees, and commissioned a coronation portrait to hang in the Long Hall.
+He confirmed ministers in their posts, ordered the palace thieves to take a vacation, declared a one-month holiday on market gate fees, and commissioned a coronation portrait to hang in the Long Hall.
 Every few moments he cocked his head to listen to the collar whisper in a voice no one else could hear.

 Then he called for me.
-I did not kneel to him.
-He told me before the ceremony that he never wanted me to.
-But I did bow my head until he said, "Up, friend."
+I did not kneel.
+He told me before the ceremony that he never wanted me to do that.
+But I did bow my head until he said, "Rise, friend."

 I heard a new weight in his voice.
-Some people say the royal collar makes its wearer their hair go white in an instant, but that is a lie.
+Some people say the royal collar makes the hair of its wearer go white in an instant, but that is a lie.
 The changes are all inside.
-The Oro who did a handstand on my back in Gandan to impress a girl he had not yet even spoken to was gone.
+The Oro who did a handstand in Gandan as I gallopped through the streets to impress a girl he had not yet even spoken to was gone.

 "My life to serve you, my emir," I said.

-He nodded and gestured at a lanky man standing a few strides away from me.
+He nodded and gestured at a lanky man standing nearby.
 "My Master of Stables tells me that I am sending three horses to Ossisswe as a gift.
 Two mares and a stallion, I believe---it would please me if you would accompany them, and congratulate my cousin on his wedding."

 Exile.
 The new emir was setting aside the disreputable companion of the old emir-in-waiting.
 "Of course, Your Highness," I said.